Synchronization with prescribed transient behavior: Heterogeneous multi-agent systems under funnel coupling Extended arXiv version: Introduction

 \subsection{Emergent dynamics}

 To estimate the behavior of the network when synchronization is achieved in this way, as in \citep{kim2016robustness, panteley2017synchronization, jglee18automatica}, the emergent collective behavior that arises from the closed loop system \eqref{eq:eachdyn} with \eqref{eq:funnel_coup} is analyzed in this paper.
 In particular, we introduce a single scalar dynamics which we call `emergent dynamics' (which depends on the individual vector fields $f_i$ and the functions $\mu_i$, $\psi_i$ for all $i \in \mathcal{N}$) that is capable of illustrating the emergent synchronized behavior of the whole network by its solution trajectory.

-Characterization of the emergent collective behavior or the emergent dynamics is important, for instance, when synthesizing a heterogeneous network for some specific purposes.
-In particular, one can design the emergent dynamics first such that the solution trajectory behaves as desired, and then, provide a design guideline to each agent (which allows fully decentralized design) so that the constructed vector field and $\mu_i$ function yields the desired emergent dynamics.
+Characterization of the emergent dynamics is important, for instance, when synthesizing a heterogeneous network for some specific purposes.
+In particular, one can design the emergent dynamics with the desired behavior, and then, provide a guideline to each agent (which allows fully decentralized design) so that the constructed $f_i$ and $\mu_i$ yield the desired emergent dynamics.
 This scheme of constructing a heterogeneous network with the desired collective behavior is first introduced in \citep{jglee18automatica} and has many interesting applications, e.g., distributed state estimation, estimation of the number of agents, and economic dispatch problem.
-For instance, in \citep{jglee18automatica}, it is analyzed that the emergent behavior of a heterogeneous network~\eqref{eq:eachdyn} under the high-gain coupling $u_i(t, \nu_i) = k\nu_i$, follows the `blended dynamics' given by
+For instance, it is analyzed that the emergent behavior of a heterogeneous network~\eqref{eq:eachdyn} under the high-gain coupling $u_i(t, \nu_i) = k\nu_i$, follows the `blended dynamics' given by